 Azurée is remarkably similar to Aramis by Aramis (Bernard Chant, same era, same company.)
 The two fit spectacularly well in the EL feminine-masculine tradition of Aliage–Devin, Cinnabar-JHL, Aromatic Elixir-Aramis 900.

 Two other small points.
-I don’t care much about perfume packaging and bottles, but this bottle has a wonderful and simple distinctiveness.
+I don’t care much about perfume packaging and bottles, but this bottle has a wonderful and simple distinctiveness and fits the hand perfectly.
 Also, I’m happy to point out that this perfume, in its potent concentration (“pure fragrance spray”) is shockingly inexpensive, and possibly the best-spent money in perfumery.